oktadev/okta-blog/_source/_posts/2022-08-12-ci-cd-circleci-spinnaker-microservices.md

 - What tasks/integrations do you want to include? (none)

 You must tweak the generated configuration at `store/.circleci/config.yml`, as the following changes are required for successful execution:
-- Change the execution environment of the workflow, to a dedicated VM, as that is required by the [TestContainers](https://www.testcontainers.org/supported_docker_environment/continuous_integration/circle_ci) dependency in tests.
+- Change the execution environment of the workflow to a dedicated VM, as that is required by the [TestContainers](https://www.testcontainers.org/supported_docker_environment/continuous_integration/circle_ci) dependency in tests.
 The chosen environment is [LinuxVM](https://circleci.com/developer/machine/image/ubuntu-2004), a standalone Ubuntu 20.04 virtual machine.
-- As the dedicated VM includes docker, the docker installation step in the configuration must be removed.
+- As the dedicated VM includes Docker, the Docker installation step in the configuration must be removed.
 - Add a conditional step for building and pushing the image to Docker Hub, only if the branch name is `main`.

 **Note**: You can also configure the job to only build specific [branches](https://circleci.com/docs/configuration-reference#branches).